Class Geometry

 getNetwork2D

 Get the 2D network representation of this graph.
 This is purely for storage.
-The network is generated inNetwork2D
+The network is generated inNetwork2D.- Returns:

 - the 2D network representation of this graph